-Safe Routes to Schools program development is encouraged.
-Please see www.saferoutesinfo.org for more information.
+Safe Routes to Schools Program development is encouraged.

 Decrease Distance and Increase Safe Travel to Schools

 Far fewer children walk and bike to school today than in generations past.
 A majority of parents cited distance from school, followed by traffic safety concerns, as the primary reason their children did not walk.
 The SEDA Plan seeks to get more children walking and biking again by centrally locating schools where they can be easily reached by safe walk, bike, and transit routes.